 Bhutia influences are evident in dishes like Kinema—a fermented soybean delicacy—which highlight how cultural amalgamation has created a vibrant food scene in Sikkim.

-Food on the Hiking Trails
+Food on the Trekking Trails in Sikkim

 WIFI and Mobile Connectivity